GageGabaldon/CS386-Team-Project/Deliverables/D6_Implementation2.md

     * Elijah reviewed and approved this pull request

-2. We made progress implementing stories into our game.
+2. We have also implemented stories into our game.
 This is shown in our main game and is the story and the text that the user will interact with.

     * Trello card: https://trello.com/c/Gqb0hX1J

-    * Vidal implemented the story that we currently have in our game: https://github.com/GageGabaldon/CS386-Team-Project/pull/44
+    * Vidal and Gage have implemented the stories we currently have in our game: https://github.com/GageGabaldon/CS386-Team-Project/pull/44 and https://github.com/GageGabaldon/CS386-Team-Project/pull/50

     * Gage reviewed and approved this pull request